 Listed below are the types of financial support offered by the Mathematics Department and The Ohio State University.
-All types of support include the coerage of tuition costs in addition to stipends that exceed OSU's Estimated Graduate Costs.
-Costs of living in Columbus, Ohio are generally below the national average and the benefits of living in the 15th largest city in the United States are numerous.
+All types of support include the coverage of tuition costs in addition to stipends that exceed OSU's estimated graduate student costs.
+Costs of living in Columbus, Ohio are generally below the national average and the benefits of living in the 14th largest city in the United States are numerous.

 Graduate Teaching Associateships (GTA):

 The majority of current and incoming mathematics graduate students are supported by GTA appointments.
 Stipends for entering MMS and PhD students are for the 9-month academic year (Autumn and Spring Semesters).
-PhD students who pass both of their qualification exams (Analysis and Algebra) receive an increase in pay accordingly.
+PhD students who pass both of their qualification requirements (Analysis and Algebra) receive an increase in pay accordingly, and an additional increase after passing Candidacy.
 The workload of graduate teaching associates involves approximately 4 contact hours per week of teaching, plus preparation and grading for a total of 20 hours per week.
-GTA positions are renewable assuming adequate academic progress.
+GTA positions are renewable assuming acceptable academic progress.

 University Fellowships (UF / DUF / DDUF):